mlepinski/CS347/assignment2/README.md

 - Provide an experience integrating code writen by different people
 - Provide an opportunity to think critically about the design of APIs used for machine-to-machine communication

-With these goals in mind, I am asking you and your colleagues to implement a system with several components that need to interfact with each other.
+With these goals in mind, I am asking you and your colleagues to implement a system with several components that need to interfact with each other using an HTTP API.

 ## Overview of the System